EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 #### char

-Converts the provided decimal-formatted Unicode Codepoints into a string.
+Converts the provided decimal-formatted codepoints into a string.

 ```lua
 string.char(72, 101, 108, 108, 111, 44, 32, 119, 111, 114, 108, 100, 33) --> "Hello, world!"